nRF24/RF24Gateway/docs/rpi_tcpip_link.md

 Again, the above edit is only done in the secondary machine, the primary machine needs no edits.

-then need to recompile the ncurses example, run in terminal:
+Next, we need to recompile the ncurses example and run it in the terminal:

 ```text
 cd ~/rf24libs/RF24Gateway/examples/build